What causes facet disease?

 - Poor posture or improper lifting

-Regardless of the cause, facet disease can lead to symptoms like joint stiffness, aching, throbbing and spontaneous joint lockage, in addition to pain, tingling, numbness and weakness due to neural compression from an inflamed ligament or a bone spur growth.
+Regardless of the specific causes and contributors, facet disease can lead to symptoms like joint stiffness, aching, throbbing and spontaneous joint lockage, in addition to pain, tingling, numbness and weakness due to neural compression from an inflamed ligament or a bone spur growth.

 Developing a treatment plan